VasilVerdouw/smart-brackets/README.md

 let placedBrackets () {} // Not yet implemented
 ```

 Like you intended to!
-No more mistakes because you forgot to use the arrow keys!
+No more manually moving the cursor and no more mistakes because you forgot to use the arrow keys!

 ## Features